-In this post, we scour Disney’s Hollywood Studios in search of the best snacks, and share with you both the sweets and heavier, shareable options that you can order in lieu of a proper counter service meal.
-Going this route the first half of the day and then doing a sit-down dinner (there are actually a trio of table service restaurants we like at DHS) is a pretty sound touring strategy.
+We scour Disney’s Hollywood Studios in search of the best snacks, and share with you both the sweets and heavier, shareable options that you can order in lieu of a proper counter service meal.
+Going this route half of the day and doing a sit-down meal at Toy Story Roundup Rodeo BBQ, Sci-Fi Dine-In Theater Restaurant, 50’s Prime Time Cafe, or Hollywood Brown Derby is a pretty sound strategy.

 One thing I should caution is that the menus at Disney’s Hollywood Studios are constantly in flux.
 In this park, menus change with the wind.
-Star Wars: Galaxy’s Edge is on the horizon, and I’m expecting more changes as Disney attempts ‘upgrades’ throughout the park (we’ve already seen the first of these at Backlot Express).
+That’s especially true in Star Wars: Galaxy’s Edge, where there are almost always new culinary concoctions, drinks, and other snack-worthy items…

 With that said, here are the snacks we currently enjoy the most at Disney’s Hollywood Studios…

-Carrot Cake Cookie – The Third to Last O.G. of the Disney’s Hollywood Studios snack scene, this glorious treat predates half the attractions in the park (probably–I didn’t actually do a count).
-Previously a Disney fan hidden gem found at Writer’s Stop, it has since moved to the Trolley Car Cafe Starbucks at the front of the park.
+Carrot Cake Cookie – One of the OGs of the Disney’s Hollywood Studios snack scene, this glorious treat predates half the attractions in the park (probably–I didn’t actually do a count).
+Previously a Disney fan hidden gem found at Writer’s Stop, it has since moved to the Trolley Car Cafe.

 Like a fine wine, the Carrot Cake Cookie has gotten better with age.
 When it first moved to Trolley Car Cafe, it started being made with thicker cookies, which would’ve been an upgrade but for it throwing the ever-important cream cheese to cookie ratio all out of whack.
 It was the biggest controversy of its time, making stroller-gate look like a minor matter.